-Alan Basinet talks about collecting antique marbles, noting various design styles, manufacturers, production methods, and the regions they came from.
-He can be contacted via his website, marblealan.com.
+The late Alan Basinet talks about collecting antique marbles, noting various design styles, manufacturers, production methods, and the regions they came from.
+For more information, visit his website, marblealan.com.

 Like most kids growing up in the late ’60s, early ’70s, I played with marbles.
 Of course I grew out of it, but I carried those good memories with me.
 Skip forward some years, and I was working in my previous profession as an archaeologist.
 Most of the sites that we investigated were pre-Columbian, mostly here in Florida.
 When we started to work on one site in downtown Jacksonville where I live, I began finding a lot of marbles.